php-fig/fig-standards/proposed/http-message.md

 specification allows the `Host` header to differ from each of the two.

-During construction, implementations MUST attempt to set the `Host` header from a provided URI if no `Host` header is provided as well.
+During construction, implementations MUST attempt to set the `Host` header from a provided URI if no `Host` header is provided.

 `RequestInterface::withUri()` will, by default, replace the returned request's `Host` header with a `Host` header matching the host component of the passed